 The Truth: SAM renewals are done online via their official website www.sam.gov/SAM, not over the phone.
 Any third-party website is likely a private company that will charge you for something you can do for free.
 Also, there is no such “federal watch list.”

-If you ever have any questions about registering with SAM, the Wyoming SBDC Network’s Procurement Technical Assistance Center exists to offer you no-cost support.
+If you ever have any questions about avoiding government contracting scams or registering with SAM, the Wyoming SBDC Network’s Procurement Technical Assistance Center exists to offer you no-cost support.
 Click here to learn more and get in touch with your local specialist.

 About the Author: Rich Lyles is the Program Manager for the Procurement Technical Assistance Center in the Wyoming Small Business Development Center Network.
 Previously, he worked as a Government Contracts Advisor and as the Deputy Director of the Procurement Outreach Program in the Nevada Governor’s Office of Economic Development.
 Rich is a 1991 graduate of UNLV with a Bachelor of Science in Business Administration, and received his MBA from UNLV in 1994.
 When he’s not in the office Rich likes to travel and do leatherworking.